 - RUW has a T&L Policy in place guiding the T&L practices at the Institution as well as an E-Learning Policy.
 Both policies emphasize the importance of adopting a wide range of appropriate teaching methods as part of their operational principles.
-The T&L Policy specifically lists the encouragement and adoption of innovative teaching methods such as blended learning and e-learning as an aspect of RUW's commitment to the continuous improvement of its programmes and services, to serve its students and its communities more effectively. - According to the Self-Evaluation Report (SER) and course specifications documents, the programme is delivered using a wide range of teaching methods that include lectures, seminars, tutorials, case studies, presentations, role-playing, discussion groups, in-class activities, online lectures, and fieldtrips.
+The T&L Policy specifically lists the encouragement and adoption of innovative teaching methods such as blended learning and E-learning as an aspect of RUW's commitment to the continuous improvement of its programmes and services, to serve its students and its communities more effectively. - According to the Self-Evaluation Report (SER) and course specification documents, the programme is delivered using a wide range of teaching methods that include lectures, seminars, tutorials, case studies, presentations, discussion groups, in-class activities, and fieldtrips.
 References and recommended readings from current research findings are also incorporated in the course specifications.
 As for the Programme Specifications document, it clearly states the different teaching methods adopted for the achievement of each PILO listed.
-Through it, the Panel noted that for higher level courses that necessitate exposure to current issues in the field, students are expected to evaluate the knowledge and skills acquired through their studies and perform independent research and readings to solidify their learning process. - Additionally, the Panel was presented with the CBFS annual operational plan and noticed that the plan highlights for the programmes on offer T&L related activities, including the review and approval of blended learning, that are consistent with educational best practices and the RUW T&L philosophy.
+Through it, the Panel noted that for higher level courses that necessitate exposure to current issues in the field, e.g., 'Managing Teams' (HUR427), learners are expected to evaluate the knowledge and skills acquired through their studies and perform independent research and readings to solidify their learning process. - Additionally, the Panel was presented with the CBFS annual operational plan and noticed that the plan highlights for the programmes on offer T&L related activities, including the review and approval of blended learning, that are consistent with educational good practices and the RUW T&L philosophy.
 During interviews, the Panel was also informed that the course instructors adopt the relevant T&L methods that can enhance the achievement of the CILOs and be measured using the CILOs achievement Assessment Tool.
 Based on its examination of the relevant documents, the Panel therefore concludes that the teaching methods are in sync with the institution's mission of commitment to teaching, learning, research and service and facilitate the attainment of the ILOs.
-However, the Panel suggests that the College considers how financial and simulation IT solutions, as well as digital twins for banks, could be incorporated as part of the learning techniques.
-The creation of the prototype of a bank to let students gain some practical experience is another suggestion, as was explicitly expressed during the site visit interview with the CAC. - The Panel noted upon inspection of a sample of course folders and Course Specification documents that e-learning is a part of the T&L methods used at RUW.
-The Institution has recently approved a new E-Learning Policy to further 'provide guidance for accurate measurement of CILOs using methods conducive to online learning'.
-Due to the recent pandemic circumstances, RUW's total reliance on online learning (via the MOODLE platform) for course delivery was guided by the Online Education Committee which put forward guidelines for this type of delivery.
-Interviews revealed to the Panel that faculty were provided with online teaching skills training as part of Professional Development